 Why Motivational Stories Work — Especially the Real Ones

-And many of the stories I share are my failure stories too.
-It doesn’t matter whether your story is a successful one or not.
-Even a failure can be a deep motivational story, as long as you take home the right lessons.
+Many stories I share are my failure stories.
+It doesn’t matter if your story is successful.
+A failure can be a deep motivational story if you take home the right lessons.

-The stories that stick the most?
+The stories that stick most?
 The real ones.
-True motivational stories — whether about Michael Phelps contemplating suicide at the height of his fame, or Ayesha Chaudhary singing in a lifeboat — hit different than parables.
-Because when you know it actually happened to a real human, the excuse of “but that’s easy to say in a story” evaporates.
+True motivational stories — Phelps contemplating suicide, Ayesha singing in a lifeboat — hit different.
+Because when you know it actually happened, the excuse “that’s easy to say in a story” evaporates.

 Keep writing the story of your life.
-Because you are your own storyteller.
+You are your own storyteller.

 FAQ: Motivational Stories — The Questions You’re Asking

-What is a kickass motivational story for adults?
+5. What is a motivational story in English with moral?

 About Author